Support & Resources

 • Being prevented from participating in any University activity (such as a club, group, study abroad program, sport, etc.) due to your gender, gender identity or expression, or sexual orientation

-What if I want resources and information, but do not want OIE to investigate?
+What if I want resources and information, but do not want ISR to investigate?

-OIE can direct you to places on-campus where you can seek information and help.
-OIE can also help you get interim measures in place if you are being sexually harassed, and take other actions to remedy discrimination or harassment.
+ISR can direct you to places on-campus where you can seek information and help.
+ISR can also help you get interim measures in place if you are being sexually harassed, and take other actions to remedy discrimination or harassment.
 Depending on the facts of the specific situation, this might include:

 • Providing academic, housing, or employment accommodations